Camp Kościuszko: Daily Life & Training

 Deployment

-A day or two before a draft of recruits left, ladies from the Motor and Canteen Corps of the American Red Cross would arrive from Niagara Falls, New York to present each volunteer with a comfort kit, socks and tobacco.
-The following day, men in full uniform marched through the streets of Niagara, lined with locals and fellow recruits, to the Michigan Central train on King Street.
-Polish, French, Canadian (Union Jack) and American flags flew amongst frantic waves and cheers.
-In the words of one recruit: "The long awaited day is here…let Him lead us onto the field of glory, to the field of victory, to a free Poland".
+A day or two before a draft of recruits left, men in full uniform marched through streets lined with locals and fellow recruits, to the Michigan Central train on King Street.
+Polish, French, Canadian (Union Jack), and American flags flew amongst frantic waves and cheers.

 Images from Camp KosciuszkoNiagara-on-the-Lake Museum